Are we already at months 7 & 8?

 We got to meet Giuseppe (aka Joe) who is the owner of our Airbnb home when he stopped by on a Thursday.
 His wife who I was corresponding with was in their home in Genoa.
 Giuseppe told us his parents wanted to meet us after seeing our blog and reading about our story.
 We set up for us to visit the next day.
 Meeting us at the train station, Giuseppe picked us up and drove us to his beautiful childhood home, high on a mountaintop.

 Their home was beautiful.
 The views were spectacular.
-His parents, so sweet, welcoming, and very Italian.
+His parents were so sweet, welcoming, and very Italian.
 Neither spoke any English.
-You might ask how the evening went?
+You might ask how the evening went.
 It was amazing.
 We had our moments when I needed to refer to my Google translator but all in all, we did well!
 Gilda, Giuseppe’s mom is an excellent cook and made eggplant parmesan, tomato salad, a cheese-zucchini-egg what I would call a “quiche.”
-We indulged in homemade wine that Felice, Giuseppe’s father makes at a neighbor home.
+We indulged in homemade wine that Felice, Giuseppe’s father makes at a neighbor’s home.
 It was so good.

 The evening was an experience that Gary and I had hoped for during this year in Italy.
 We came as strangers and left as friends – almost four hours later!
 Giuseppe called Stefania, his wife, and we got to speak to her.
 She was so thrilled that Gary and I had a wonderful evening and only wished she could have been there.
 By the way, both Giuseppe and Stefania both spoke very good English.